rjgalela/100-days-of-code/log.md

 **Today's Progress**: Still tweaking Random Quote Machine project.

 **Thoughts**: Want to finish it by tomorrow and start a new project.

+### Day 14: January 19, Thursday

+**Today's Progress**: Finished Random Quote Machine project for now and started the next one, Local Weather.

+**Thoughts**: Feel like I'm about to hit that wall again but going to keep pushing.